systemd/mkosi/mkosi/resources/mkosi.md

 - `ToolsTreeCertificates=`

 There are also settings which are passed down to subimages but can be overridden.
+For these settings, values configured explicitly in the subimage will take priority over values configured on the CLI or in the main image config.
 Currently the following settings are passed down to subimages but can be overridden:

 - `ImageId=`
 - `ImageVersion=`